 Amsterdam is one of the most picturesque cities in Europe.
 The city of canals, coffee shops, the red light district and bicycles… But Amsterdam has much more to offer to visitors and that is why it is one of the cities that you can’t miss in any trip to Europe.
 This guide will help you plan your trip to spend 2 days in Amsterdam and make the most of the city.

 While 2 or 3 days is a short time to get to know a city, Amsterdam is a small town where most of the touristic activities are concentrated in the same area.
-So it is possible to see Amsterdam in 2 or 3 days, at least the essential.
+So while a 2-day trip is not enough to see everything, it is possible to see the main sights of Amsterdam in 2 or 3 days.

 Like most European cities, Amsterdam is well connected to other cities and countries by air and land routes.

-- Train: Another way to get to Amsterdam is by train.
+- Getting to Amsterdam by train: Another way to get to Amsterdam is by train.
 If you choose this option I recommend that you book your tickets in advance because the closer the date of the trip, the more expensive the prices get.
+The webs I recommend to book train tickets in Europe are RailEurope (this is where I got my tickets to get to Amsterdam from Paris) and Omio (for booking flights, train and bus tickets).
+All trains arrive at Amsterdam Central Station which is located in the northern part of the city center, where most hotels are located.

 When to visit Amsterdam

 Amsterdam is a very touristy city and receives thousands of visitors all year round.
-The weather in Amsterdam is moderate and although it can snow in winter, it never reaches the extreme cold.
+Its weather is moderate and there are many rainy days.
+The weather in Amsterdam is moderate.

 One of the best times to visit the city is from the end of March to mid-May, when the tulips bloom and the gardens look stunning.
 To see tulips you can visit Keukenhof Park, a beautiful spring garden located close to the city.
 I recommend you buy the entrance to the park online to save money and skip the lines.
 You can cancel the purchase for free until 24 hours before your visit.